virgili0/Virgilio/Tools/WolframAlpha.md

 To find if a number is prime, you can use the function `PrimeQ[]`, for example type [`PrimeQ[4234523457]`](https://www.wolframalpha.com/input/?i=PrimeQ%5B4234523457%5D) to conclude that 4234523457 is not a prime number because `4234523457 = 3×53×97×463×593`.

 Similarly, use the function `Prime[]` to find out the `n`-th prime.
 For example, type [`Prime[4234523457]`](https://www.wolframalpha.com/input/?i=Prime%5B4234523457%5D) to find out that the 4234523457th prime is `102951556637`.

+---
+Brought to you by the editor of the [Mathspp Blog](https://mathspp.blogspot.com/).